michaelrudy/qemu-img-convert/README.md

 ### Phase 1: Prepare the Linux VM (Critical!)

-**⚠️ Important:** These steps must be performed INSIDE the running Linux VM before conversion.
+**Important:** These steps must be performed INSIDE the running Linux VM before conversion.
 Skipping this phase will result in a non-bootable VM in Hyper-V.

 #### 1. Add Hyper-V drivers to dracut config